github/developer.github.com/content/v3/repos/commits.md

     GET /repos/:owner/:repo/compare/:base...:head

-Note: Both `:base` and `:head` can be either branch names in `:repo` or branch names in other repositories in the same network as `:repo`.
-For the latter case, use the format `user:branch`:
+Both `:base` and `:head` must be branch names in `:repo`.
+To compare branches across other repositories in the same network as `:repo`, use the format `<USERNAME>:branch`.
+For example:

-    GET /repos/:owner/:repo/compare/user1:branchname...user2:branchname
+    GET /repos/:owner/:repo/compare/hubot:branchname...octocat:branchname

 ### Response